The exhaustive list of makerspaces around the worldMay 3, 2018 1:00:00 AM

 Noisebridge is an award-winning anarchistic educational hackerspace in San Francisco, inspired by hackerspaces in Europe, like the Metalab in Vienna and c-base in Berlin.
 It is a registered non-profit California corporation, with charitable status.

 Founders Den isn't actually an incubator at all.
 Instead, it's a shared office/club for entrepreneurs — all types of entrepreneurs, from experienced ones who have sold companies, to those just starting out.
 The idea is for them to all come together in this new, large 8,500 square foot space in the SoMa area of San Francisco.
 We got a chance to tour the place last week — it's very, very nice.
 But it's a private club.
 You have to be invited to join.
+You won't find many tools to develop a project here, but you will surely find a great partner to start a new one with.

 Located in San Francisco, it is one of the most popular co-working space, but not just focuses on hackers, nor offers the space for makers.